appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/how-to-use-the-camera-image-widget-to-upload-download-images.md

 3. Select your S3 datasource.
 4. Select **Create a new file** from **Commands**.
 5. In **Bucket Name**, enter the name of the Amazon S3 bucket.
 6. In **File Path**, enter the path of the location you want to store the file.
    For example, `images/camera_uploads`.
    Appsmith automatically creates intermediate folders if they don't exist.
 7. Select **Base64** from **File Data Type** to upload data from the camera widget.
 8. In **Expiry Duration of Signed URL (Minutes)**, enter an expiration time for the signed URL.
 A signed URL has a maximum expiration date of one week.
-9. **Content**, add data manually by writing an object with a text and data property, or fetch data from the camera widget.
+9. In **Content**, add data manually by writing an object with a text and data property, or fetch data from the camera widget.
    For example:

      ```